Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 *******************************************************************************************************

-Finalize Azure integration
+Validate Azure integration
 -----------
-In order to successfully deploy AKS on Azure Stack HCI with Windows Admin Center, you need to grant some additional permissions on the Windows Admin Center Azure AD application that was created when you connected Windows Admin Center to Azure, earlier.
+In order to successfully deploy AKS on Azure Stack HCI with Windows Admin Center, additional permissions were applied on the Windows Admin Center Azure AD application that was created when you connected Windows Admin Center to Azure, earlier.
+In this step, we'll quickly validate those permissions.

 1. Still in Windows Admin Center, click on the **Settings** gear in the top-right corner
 2. Under **Gateway**, click **Azure**.
 You should see your previously registered Azure AD app: